Ride report Harley-Davidson Heritage Classic 114

 The Heritage Classic and the ABS braking system

-In general, I can only recommend that everyone try out the braking behavior of their machine on a suitable route.
-Especially if you have previously come from a machine without an anti-lock braking system.
+In general, I can only recommend everyone to try out the braking behavior of their bike on a suitable track.
+Especially if you are coming from a machine without an anti-lock braking system.

-At this point I would like to point out the re-entry courses offered by many Harley-Davidson dealers and also the ADAC, which are particularly suitable for this purpose.
+At this point I would like to refer you directly to the re-entry courses offered by many Harley-Davidson dealerships and also the ADAC, which are particularly suitable for this purpose.

 Your braking behavior

 The Heritage Classic has ABS and it brakes very well.
-However, anyone who thinks that just wanting to brake at the back in an emergency situation is enough will be in for a nasty surprise.
+However, if you think that's enough to just want to brake at the rear in an emergency situation, you're in for a nasty surprise.

-However, it is essential to fully include the front brake, it has a strong, perforated four-piston fixed caliper disc brake at the front and a perforated two-piston fixed caliper disc brake at the rear, so this behavior is intended from a safety perspective.
+However, it is also essential to fully include the front brake, which has a perforated strong four-piston fixed-caliper disc brake at the front and a perforated two-piston fixed-caliper disc brake at the rear, so the behavior is intentional in terms of safety.

 The anti-lock braking system regulates a lot, so it remains controllable even during emergency braking.
-The myth that a Harley-Davidson doesn't brake properly is a thing of the past and the really big Harley tourers in particular slow down the machine enormously when the brakes are stopped with their electronic brake force distribution.
+The myth that a Harley-Davidson doesn't brake properly is history and the very large Harley Tourers in particular decelerate the machine enormously during emergency braking with their electronic brake force distribution.

 This Harley-Davidson is at home in all classes!
-They are characterized by long tours, sporty, strong, very cultivated running and easy handling.
+Long tours, sporty, powerful, very refined running and easy handling characterize it.

-Only taste will decide here; if you don't like it at first glance, you should give it a chance and test drive it at least once.
+If you don't like it at first sight, you should give it a chance and at least test ride it once.

-In my experience, it is the best entry into the tourer class.
-But with the powerful 114cui engine, which has so far only been available in the touring class from the special models onwards.
+In my experience, it is the best entry-level model in the Touring class.
+But with the powerful 114cui engine, which was previously only available in the Touring class from the Special models upwards.

-The engine, its lightness, the window, the good fit and especially the strong LED light are very good reasons for the Heritage Classic 114cui!
+The engine, its lightness, the windshield, the good seat and especially the powerful LED light are very good reasons to choose the Heritage Classic 114cui!

 Harley-Davidson offers plenty of accessories

-Download the accessory parts list for the Harley-Davidson Heritage Classic 2019 FLHCS as a PDF
+Download the accessories parts list of the Harley-Davidson Heritage Classic 2019 FLHCS as PDFDownload

 The technical data of the Heritage Classic 114 (FLHCS) Type: ST1